CELIAC DISEASE OVERVIEW

 LIFE WITH CELIAC DISEASE

-Other common concerns include what to do when traveling, at parties, at school, and at sleep-away camp.
+Other common concerns include what to do when eating out, traveling, at parties, at school, and at sleep-away camp.
 Several of the websites listed below include written information about celiac disease and the gluten-free diet for teachers and school staff.
 (See 'Professional level information' below.)

 Celiac disease is a lifelong condition.
 Currently, there is no cure for celiac disease, although avoiding gluten probably prevents all complications of celiac disease.